dnwiebe/Orienteer/README.md

 of defaults, the key would have to be ```WeatherServiceBaseUrl```.)

 ###Orienteer Is Extensible
-Orienteer has two major limitations.
+Orienteer has three major limitations.

 First, it can only
 provide configuration values in a certain small number of